seanmerron/Retirement-Roadmap/README.md

 This guide is an open and ever-changing list of steps I've compiled from various readings and life mistakes to share my journey towards retirement and for others to use at their own risk to build their own roadmap.

-I try to provide specific actions vs. open-ended steps with no specifics.
+I try to provide specific actions vs. open-ended advice with no details.
 There are many options out there and I'm sure this will change as I continue to learn.

 *This page can be edited by anyone [here] (https://github.com/seanmerron/Retirement-Roadmap/edit/master/README.md) using [Markdown] (https://guides.github.com/features/mastering-markdown/) syntax*